 All of them have information about the place such as how to get there, what to do, a map, and photos.

-Even though we live in Costa Rica, we grabbed a bunch because they have a ton of handy information.
-And even for us, we always need mas of Costa Rica!
+Even though we live in Costa Rica, we grabbed a bunch because they have a ton of handy information for places we haven’t been to yet.

 CRMaps produces excellent cartoon maps of Costa Rica beaches, beach towns and main tourist destinations.
 They are free and you can find them in most supermarkets or tour desks.
 We always grab them from the supermarkets.